brenduff/URLShortener/README.md

                                                   *** WORK IN PROGRESS ***

-This is a simple project to demonstrate my understanding of a wide variety of workflows and tools often used with well managed development.
+This is a (very) simple project to demonstrate my understanding of a wide variety of workflows and tools often used with well managed CI/CD focused development.